kaeniel/RDS-Migration-task/README.md

 The pipeline automates the process of applying database migrations to an existing RDS cluster and includes a mechanism for rolling back the database to its previous state if something goes wrong.

 ### **Key Features**
-1. **Validation**: Ensures the pipeline can connect to the RDS instance.
+1. **Validation**: Ensures the pipeline can connect to the RDS instance using the provided credentials.
 2. **Migration**: Applies all pending database migrations.
 3. **Verification**: Confirms that migrations were applied successfully.
 4. **Rollback**: Reverts the database to its previous state in case of failure.